ArtemGontar/agentsgang-landing/seo/strategy_plan.md

 - **Sample Post Titles (Keyword-Targeted):
   - *"How to Automate Your Marketing with an AI Agent"* (Targets: "AI marketing automation")
   - *"Building a Lean Startup with a Virtual AI Team"* (Targets: "lean startup AI")
-  - *"ProtoHive vs. Hiring Freelancers: A Cost-Benefit Analysis"* (Targets: comparison keywords)
+  - *"AgentsGang vs. Hiring Freelancers: A Cost-Benefit Analysis"* (Targets: comparison keywords)

 ### 2. Authority Building & Link-Building Tactics

 Content alone is not enough; authority must be built.

 - **Digital PR:** Create data-driven reports or infographics about AI adoption in startups and pitch them to tech journalists. (e.g., "*New Study: 60% of Founders Plan to Hire an AI Agent in 2026*").
 - **Guest Posting:** Write for established blogs in the tech, AI, and startup spaces.
-Include a link back to a relevant ProtoHive blog post or the homepage in the author bio.
+Include a link back to a relevant AgentsGang blog post or the homepage in the author bio.
-- **Community Engagement:** Answer questions on platforms like Quora, Reddit (r/startup, r/artificial), and Hacker News related to AI and automation, subtly referencing ProtoHive where appropriate.
+- **Community Engagement:** Answer questions on platforms like Quora, Reddit (r/startup, r/artificial), and Hacker News related to AI and automation, subtly referencing AgentsGang where appropriate.

 ### 3. E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness)

 Google prioritizes content from sources that demonstrate strong E-E-A-T signals.

 - **Authoritative Content:** Ensure all blog posts are well-researched, accurate, and provide unique value.
-- **Author Bios:** Add author names and short bios to each blog post to showcase the expertise of the writer (e.g., "*John Doe is a co-founder at ProtoHive and an expert in AI-driven business solutions*").
+- **Author Bios:** Add author names and short bios to each blog post to showcase the expertise of the writer (e.g., "*John Doe is a co-founder at AgentsGang and an expert in AI-driven business solutions*").
-- **Enhance `About Us` Page:** The `app/about/page.tsx` should be expanded to include detailed information about the founding team, the company's mission, and what makes ProtoHive a credible solution.
+- **Enhance `About Us` Page:** The `app/about/page.tsx` should be expanded to include detailed information about the founding team, the company's mission, and what makes AgentsGang a credible solution.
 - **Showcase Social Proof:** Continue adding customer testimonials, case studies, and logos as the user base grows.
 This builds trust.